-1.6.1 Panel Controls
+1.7.1 PANEL CONTROLS

-1.6.1.1 Operator Safety
+1.7.1.1 OPERATOR SAFETY

 Prior to any work on the pump or motor, the power supply to the unit must be disconnected in a safe manner either by means of a locked isolator or by removing the fuses from the panel.
-It is not safe enough to just switch off the control switch because a wiring mistake or a control system malfunction could put the motor back into operation.
+It is not safe enough to just switch off the control switch because a wiring mistake or a control system malfuction could put the motor back into operation.

-1.6.1.2 Minimum Requirements
+1.7.1.2 MINIMUM REQUIREMENTS

-For proper operation and protection of the pump, the control panel must contain the following components:
+For proper operation and protection of the pump, the control panel m u s t contain the following components:

-- a) Isolation switch, preferably lockable. - b) Slow trip fuses or circuit breakers, in each incoming phase. - c) Lightning protection, lightning arrester on each incoming phase, if there is any possibility of lightning damage. - d) Motor Starter, full-voltage magnetic-contact starter should be sized according to local electrical code requirements based on motor power rating. - e) Extra quick trip overload protectors, the overload protectors must be selected according to the amperage indicated on the nameplate of the motor.
-The protectors must be trip within 6 seconds or less on locked rotor condition (approximately 6 time full load amps) in order to adequately protect the motor windings; consult "trip curve" of overload protectors to ensure they meet this requirement.
+- a) Isolation switch, preferably lockable. - b) Slow trip fuses or circuit breakers in each incoming phase. - c) Lightning protection.
+Lightning arrestor on each incoming phase, if there is any possibility of lightning damage. - d) Motor starter.
+Full-voltage magnetic-contact starter should be sized according to local electrical code requirements based on motor power rating. - e) Extra quick trip overload protectors.
+The overload protectors must be selected according to the amperage indicated on the nameplate of the motor.
+The protectors m u s t be trip within 6 seconds or less on locked rotor condition (approximately 6 times full load amps) in order to adequately protect the motor windings; consult "trip curve" of overload protectors to ensure they meet this requirement.

 Warranty on submersible pump motor is void unless proper extra quick trip overload protectors are used on all three motor phases as specified above.
-Claims for warranty repairs of motors must include documentation that proper overload protectors have been installed.
+Claims for warranty repair of motors must include documentation that proper overload protectors have been installed.

-Temperature sensor circuit, each motor is manufactured with temperature limit switches in the winding-head (connected to control leads 1 and 2).
+f) Temperature sensor circuit.
+Each motor is manufactured with temperature limit switches in the winding-head (connected to control leads 1 and 2).